yozamacs/go-workshop/README.md

   * `mkdir $GOPATH/pkg`

 ### Get the project set up
-* Create the directory for this project, `mkdir -p $GOPATH/src/github.com/yozamacs/go-workshop`
 * Run `go get -u github.com/yozamacs/go-workshop` to get this code
 * Navigate to the above path and open up in your favorite code editor and play around!